 By plugging in some numbers from Professor PDK’s The Untaxing of the United States of America into the Equity equation and the Debt equation below, the Professor shows that Equity is 10,000 times more powerful than Debt.

-D = E*F (for Debt)
+D = E*F -- for Debt

-G = A/D which is 10,000-to-1
+G = A/D -- 10,000-to-1

 Katching’s 1st Law of the Publicly-Listed Company